gaynertechnical/python-tuxeip/README.md

 python-tuxeip
 =============

-Python ctype wrapper for TuxEIP
+Python ctypes wrapper for TuxEIP

-Currently testing with Allen Bradley Micrologix 1100.
+Currently testing with Allen Bradley Micrologix 1100 and CompactLogix PLC.

-Hopefully I can get my hands on a Logix 5000 PLC shortly.
+See in tests folder for usage examples.